graphs4value/refinery/subprojects/docs/versioned_docs/version-0.1.2/learn/tutorials/file-system/index.md

 6. **Zoom controls** lat you adjust the size of the visualization and make it automatically fit the screen.

 7. The **view selector** lets you toggle the <CodeIcon className="inline-icon" aria-hidden="true" /> **code,** <SchemaIcon className="inline-icon" aria-hidden="true" /> **graph,** and <TableChartIcon className="inline-icon" aria-hidden="true" /> **table views.** You can have all three views open at the same time, or even just a single one to take a deeper look at the model.

+9. The **concretization button** lets you switch between <LockOpenIcon className="inline-icon" aria-hidden="true" /> **partial** and <LockIcon className="inline-icon" aria-hidden="true" /> **concrete** views of your model.
+Model generation always starts from the partial model, but switching concretization off can help you inspecting your model with closed-world semantics.

 8. Finally, the <PlayArrowIcon className="inline-icon" aria-hidden="true" /> **generate** button initiates model generation.
 You may only press this button of you problem specification is valid.
 Otherwise, it'll jump to the validation errors in your specification in the code view.
 Pressing the button while model generation is running will cancel the generation.